accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 1. Use the arrows in *Accessibility Inspector* to access each element of the interface.
 1. Check that
 	- for each text that structures the screen, the "*Traits*" parameter contains the value "Headers";
-	- that each text whose "*Traits*" parameter contains the value "Headings" is relevant, i.e. :
+	- that each text whose "*Traits*" parameter contains the value "Headings" is relevant, i.e.
-		- the title thus declared is useful for structuring the screen ;
+		- the title thus declared is useful for structuring the screen;
 		- that the text contained in the title makes it possible to understand the content of the section thus titled.
 1. If this is the case, the criterion is validated.